isomerpages/mom-rcfw/_activities/0a-past-activities-hr-tech-fest-asia-2020-asean-fow-track.md

 Day 3 focused on the impact of technological advances on industries and developing the necessary digital skills through lifelong learning.

 Download the programme agenda here.
+The recorded sessions will be made available soon.

 We thank all participants and speakers who contributed to the success of our ASEAN Future of Work track.